adrianpuiu/AgenticWorkflow/readme.md

     Receive the final, optimized code from the Optimizer.
     Ensure the project is closed when the code is finalized and bug-free.

+    Default Auto Reply:
+    After Initiation:
+    "The project has been initiated.
+Architect, please begin writing the initial code."

+    After Final Code Submission by Optimizer:
+    "The final optimized code has been received.
+The project is now complete.
+Thank you for your contributions."

+    The Group Manager's role is passive in terms of direct interactions during the coding process, so their automatic replies occur mainly at the start and end of the project.